 These spaces become more obvious the closer you get to a screen, and your eye subconsciously looks past them to the focus on colored pixels.
 This creates a blurring effect, like looking through a screen door (hence the name):

 You don’t notice this much in daily life because you view smartphones as the manufacturer intended, about 20-30cm away from your eyes.
 When you bring a screen as close as 5cm to your eyes, and then magnify them with VR lenses, you are seeing a lot fewer pixels in your field of vision.

 Solution: VR headsets with higher pixel density, measured by pixels per inch (PPI; dots per inch, or dpi, is a similar term).
 The Samsung S7’s screen currently sits at 577 pixels per inch.
-In future, it plans to release standalone headsets with in-build screens (no more smudgy phone screens!) that provide 1,200-1,500 PPI.
-The PSVR also incorporates 3 sub-pixels in each pixel to minimize screen door effect.
+In the future, it plans to release standalone headsets with in-build screens (no more smudgy phone screens!) that provide 1,200-1,500 PPI.
+The PSVR also incorporates 3 sub-pixels in each pixel to minimize the screen door effect.